hallvard/plantuml/README.md

 We use github pages @ http://hallvard.github.io/plantuml as the update site URL, in the Help > Install New Software... dialog.

+# For developers / contributors

+You'll find some developer documentation here:
+- net.sourceforge.plantuml.composite/README.md (how to build, run, and release)
+- net.sourceforge.plantuml.lib/README.md (how to update PlantUML library)

 # Main plugins (net.sourceforge.plantuml.)
 - lib - plantuml.jar packaged as a bundle
 - lib.jlatexmath - fragment to the lib bundle that adds the jlatexmath lib